8 Weight Bench Exercises You Probably Didn’t Know Of Till Now

 Face Down, Hip Extension: Lay face down with the edge of the bench at about your belly button.
 Your legs might be off the bench completely.
 Grasp the side or bottom of the bench as you extend your legs and hips up towards the ceiling.
 Maintain your glutes squeezed and attempt to raise your legs by using your low back muscles.
 Modifications: Add ankle weights for resistance.
 Squeeze a ball between your ankles or thighs as you lift.

 Seated V ups: Sit at the edge of the bench.
-Lean back and the grasp the edges of the bench with your hands.
+Lean back and grasp the edges of the bench with your hands.
 Maintain your body in a V position.
 Raise your legs and pump them in and out using your abdominal muscles for control.
 Modifications: Release the bench and balance your body on the bench while pumping your legs.

 Prone rows: Lay face down on the bench allowing your forehead to rest on the bench.
 Grasp dumbbells, and row your elbows back while keeping them close to the bench.
-You can prop the bench up on weight plates in order to allow for greater range of motion.
+You can prop the bench upon weight plates in order to allow for a greater range of motion.
 Modifications: Assume the same position but perform a rear fly instead of a row.
 In this move, the elbows will be straight as you raise your arms, palms down, towards the ceiling.

 External Rotation: Lay on your right side with your left hand bent at the elbow and draped across your abdomen.
 Keeping the elbow bent and close to the body, rotate at the shoulder moving your fist towards the ceiling.
-Modifications: Place a rolled up towel under the elbow for different alignment and muscle activation.
+Modifications: Place a rolled-up towel under the elbow for different alignment and muscle activation.
 Use a light dumbbell for additional resistance but note that this exercise places heavy emphasis on the shoulder rotators.
 Care must be taken when using weight to avoid injury.

 Prone Row-External Rotation-Overhead Press: Lay face down on the bench and grasp dumbbells.
 Keep elbows wide as you raise them up towards the ceiling.
 Externally rotate the shoulder to bring the forearms level to bench height and parallel to the bench and the floor.
 Carefully press the dumbbells up towards your head until your biceps are next to your ears.
 Once fully extended, bring the dumbbells straight towards the ground or reverse the process to bring them to the ground.